SwiftSage/SwiftSage/prompt_templates/swift_template.md

 </plan>

 <code>
-[Your python code to solve the problem.
+[Your python code to solve the current problem (instead of the example problems).
 Please print the final answer at the end of the code.]
 </code>

 You must follow the format strictly, do not miss any field.